logicalmechanism/distributed_representation/README.md

 ## Reference Scripts

-After the wallets are funded, the reference wallet will need to pay to create the script references for the happy path.
+After the wallets are funded, the `reference` wallet will need to pay the minimum required Lovelace and the transaction fee to create the script references for the happy path.

 ```bash
 ./00_createScriptReferences.sh
 ```

-This will auto chain all the script references together.
+This script will auto tx chain all the script references together.

 ## Helper Scripts